ARICOMA-D365BC/AC-IB-dynamics365smb-docs-OmegaT/target/AC-FinancialPack/ac-fp-deprecated-features.md

 ms.author: AC MartinKunes
 ---

-# Odstraněné funkce z AC Financial Pack
+# Removed features from AC Financial Pack

 This page contains a list of features that have been moved, removed or replaced from the AC Financial Pack.